matthew-brett/msc_imaging/matlab_faq_2018.md

   this participant, version of the task.
 * A display of percent correct, for this participant, version of the task.

-The display of mean reaction time for correct responses to targets, no-targets, might be in the form of a bar chart, or box plot.
+The display of mean reaction time for correct responses to targets, non-targets, might be in the form of a bar chart, or box plot.

 The assessment document is confusing (otherwise put, confused) in suggesting a separate bar chart for the mean reaction times for targets, non-targets, and